chiemerieokorie/chiemerieokorie/README.md

 - 🧰 **Tools & Technologies**: Git, Docker, PostgreSQL, Firebase, AWS, Heroku

 ### What I'm Up To
-- 🌱 Currently diving deeper into serverless architecture and exploring the world of GraphQL.
+- 🌱 Currently diving deeper into Kubernetes and LLMs
 - 🚀 Working on exciting new projects that leverage the latest technologies to solve real-world problems.
 - 📚 Sharing my knowledge and experiences through blog posts and open-source contributions.